Porto, Portugal is the birthplace of port wine. This means that there is a mind-boggling array of port wine cellars in

-Our guide was very sweet and open to any and all questions since it was just us, and since we had already had two tours of other facilities, we didn’t need the Coles’ Notes version of how port gets made.
+Our guide was very sweet and open to any and all questions.
+And since we had already had two tours of other facilities, we didn’t need the Coles’ Notes version of how port gets made.
 Instead, we talked about the unseasonal weather, the impact of the weather changes on the grapes, and even traditional Portuguese Christmas traditions, with an emphasis on port, of course.
 It was definitely a specialized tour that no one else would have had!

 But getting back to their tasting room.
 I mean seriously, how cozy does this look?
 Who wouldn’t want a cask of port in their sitting room?

 Another reason to visit Croft is their fascinating history.
 Specifically, the history of John Croft III’s son, known as Jack the Spy.
-An accomplished scientist and linguist, he was recruited by Charles Stuart, the British Minister in Lisbon, to collect intelligence on French troop movements in the north of Spain during the Napoleonic Wars.
+He was an accomplished scientist and linguist.
+He was recruited by Charles Stuart, the British Minister in Lisbon, to collect intelligence on French troop movements in the north of Spain during the Napoleonic Wars.

 And then there’s the port.
 These were probably our favourites, although maybe the atmosphere had something to do with the enjoyment.

 Quevedo is a bit of an honourable mention, as it’s not a port wine cellar proper, it’s really a port tasting room without the huge casks stacked up in a high-ceilinged back room.

 This port wine cellar popped up after new European Union legislation was created.
 This new law stated that both grape growers and wineries could export their wines directly to the retailer.
 One of our tour guides in the Douro Valley referred to Quevedo as a “tourist trap”.
 But that isn’t always a bad thing.